Boeing 737 MAX groundings: Maneuvering Characteristics Augmentation System

 In December 2018, the FAA had privately predicted that 15 MCAS-related accidents could result if the system was not redesigned.
 Boeing said it would revise MCAS software by April 2019 to correct any problems.
 The study was only revealed a year later at the December 2019 House of Representatives hearing.
 Stephen Dickson, who became FAA administrator during the accident investigations, testified at the hearing about his agency's response after the Lion Air accident, saying "the result was not satisfactory".

 After the March 2019 crash of Ethiopian Airlines Flight 302, Ethiopian investigators determined that pilots had attempted the recommended recovery procedure.
 Boeing admitted that MCAS played a role in both accidents by activating when it received faulty data from an exterior AoA sensor.

 In 2020, an FAA Airworthiness Directive approved design changes for each MAX aircraft, requiring input from two AoA sensors for MCAS activation, elimination of the system's ability to repeatedly activate, and allowing pilots to override the system if necessary.
 Boeing also overhauled the computer architecture of the flight controls to provide greater redundancy.
 For each aircraft, the FAA would issue the airworthiness certificate, without delegation to Boeing, upon completion of an AoA sensor system test and a validation test flight.
-The FAA also required that all MAX pilots receive MCAS-related training in flight simulators by 2021.
+The FAA also required new simulator training specific to the MAX, including recovering from a simulated MCAS failure, before pilots may operate the MAX.
 Before the accidents, simulator training on the MAX was not required, because the FAA accepted Boeing's position that the MAX was sufficiently similar to the previous 737 series, the NG.